percwg/perc-wg/draft-jones-perc-dtls-id/draft-jones-perc-dtls-id.md

 # Key distributor procedures

-This draft assumes that, when the endpoint inserts the `dtls-id` into SDP, that information will be conveyed somehow to the key distributor.
+This draft assumes that when the endpoint inserts the `dtls-id` into SDP, the information will be conveyed in some way to the key distributor.
 The process through which the `dtls-id` in SDP is conveyed to the key distributor is outside the scope of this document.